How to build a killer B2B editorial calendar [steps included]

 - Communicate with clients and team members

 - Understand the interplay between B2B content and SEO

 - Integrate core marketing principles

-The main purpose of a content manager is to ensure the smooth transition from concept to delivery.
+The main purpose of a content manager is to ensure a smooth transition from concept to delivery.
 Along the way, they’ll need to be skilled at managing their team to keep the process as efficient as possible.

 Because they’re in charge of the big picture, strong personal skills are a must.
 Above all, the manager will need to work with different types of people and meet their needs.
 Managers will have to balance enforcing deadlines with empathetic relationships.

 Your content writer transforms your vision into a tangible asset.
-With the general instructions and data you provided, the content writer will create an engaging, effective social media post or article designed to entertain, educate, and promote your brand.
+With the general instructions and data you provided, the content writer will create an engaging, effective social media post or article designed to entertain, educate and promote your brand.

-Content writers typically balance multiple skillsets: they’ll need to deliver information in the right tone, at the right level of difficulty, and with the right amount of storytelling to keep readers interested.
+Content writers typically balance multiple skill sets: they’ll need to deliver information in the right tone, at the right level of difficulty and with the right amount of storytelling to keep readers interested.

 - Compile information effectively